-Finally, SEC has confirmed that foreign companies cannot provide investment services to Serbian employees related to the administration of share plans except for those services that are exclusive to the administration of the plans.
+Finally, SEC has confirmed that foreign companies cannot provide investment services to Serbian employees related to the administration of share plans except for those services that are exclusive to the administration of the plans or any funds of the Serbian employees credited to bank accounts abroad.
 Any service that is generally rendered with respect to financial instruments in general, such as handling of sale and purchase orders, maintenance of custody accounts etc., cannot be done on a cross-border basis but only by Serbian-licensed investment companies.

-8.2 Share acquisition or purchase plans
+8.2 Share option plans of Serbian companies